 Primula auricula, also known as auriculas, bear’s ears, or mountain cowslips, have long attracted both botanists and home gardeners with their lovely blooms and cultivars that grow in a seemingly infinite range of colors.
-These hardy perennials offer a bright splash in the spring, and sometimes winter, landscape.
+These hardy perennials offer a bright splash in the spring and sometimes winter landscape.
 Native to alpine slopes and Central Europe, the Victorians treasured these lovely flowering plants; in the language of flowers, auriculas hold the symbolic meaning of “deserved merit.”

-Auricula Flower Meaning & Symbolism – The Essentials
+Auricula Flower Symbolism – Key Takeaways

 To the Victorians, auriculas were symbolic of “deserved merit.”
 The perennials, which grow in a stunning array of colors, feature in art and writing from the era.
 Notably, Charlotte Brontë’s Jane Eyre uses “purple Auriculas” to symbolize Jane’s feelings of hope at leaving behind an oppressive childhood.

 “Auricula” comes from the Medieval Latin auricularis, which pertains to hearing (as in “hearing a confession”).
 These flowers are considered so named due to their ear-shaped form; one of their common names is “bear’s ears.”